s5k6/shelltalk/README.md

 Every Linux processes can access a per-process list of environment variables, cf. environ(7).

-  * By convention, these are key/value pairs, both entries being 0-terminated strings.
+  * By convention, these are key/value pairs, entries being 0-terminated strings.

   * Can be investigated in `/proc/$$/environ` (use a hexdump tool).